WillK13/StackWizard/README.md

 # AutoStack
 PIP Extension
 Searches StackOverflow.
 Reports back answer if any.
 Seamless.
+Does not add much time.